AznBlusuazn/Arena/README.txt

 ABOUT THIS APPLICATION

-This is an arena game that will be completely customizable.
+LIMITLESS is an arena game that will be completely customizable.
 It is a homage to the old school late 80's-90's RPG games, specifically the turn based battle.
 This game will be completely customizable.
 Some of the features will include the ability to "level up" your chosen character, the NPC players to "level up", and